Can US Citizens Work in Canada?

 As an American citizen, sometimes you qualify to work in Canada without a permit.
 For example, professional speakers may deliver speeches in Canada.
 However, the events they attend must be less than five days.
 Click here to see a list of work options in Canada without a permit.

-Can I still work in Canada if I do not fall under any of the previous options?
+Can I still work in Canada if I do not fall under any previous options?

-If you do not meet the requirements of any of the previous options, you could still work in Canada.
+If you do not meet the requirements of any previous options, you could still work in Canada.
 However,